ntkniazeva/german-data-analyst-jobs/README.md

 ## Project Overview

-This project analyzes Data Analyst job postings in Germany using data collected from the Adzuna API.
+This project analyzes Data Analyst job postings in Germany using data collected from the Adzuna API on 03.06.2026.
+The dataset was cleaned and processed in Python, including seniority-level classification and location standardization.
+The results were visualized in Power BI and in Python using matplotlib and seaborn libraries.

 The goal is to understand:
 - how many Data Analyst vacancies are available,